Teacher Training · 7-Month Certification · 2026 Cohort

 Meeting the placeSpiraling to the center

-Opening creative channels and working with art as healing — no artistic background required.
+Opening creative channels and working with art as healing, with no artistic background required.

 Playing with possibilitiesCreate a rippling altar